espressif/esp-matter/docs/en/developing.rst

     ninja -C build

 Generate the Test CD, please make sure to change the ``-V`` (vendor_id) and ``-p`` (product-id) options based on the ones that are being used.
-For more info about the arguments, please check `here <https://github.com/espressif/connectedhomeip/tree/v1.0.0.2/src/tools/chip-cert#gen-cd>`__.
+For more info about the arguments, please check `chip-cert's gen-cd command`_ in the connectedhomeip repository.

 ::